 How can I perform a Breast Self Examination

 As we know early detection for most cancers improves your chances of a full recovery.
 It is no different with breast cancer.
-As such you should do regular breast self-examinations.
+As such you should do regular breast self-examination.
 It is recommended that they are done once a month.

 Timing is everything.
 The ideal time for a breast exam is one week after your menstrual period.
 Your breasts are least swollen and sensitive at this time.